Lunch in New York

 Thai food on 9th Avenue

 On 9th Avenue, between 45th and 50th Street, you’ll find a lot of Thai restaurants.
 A three or four course lunch will often cost you less than seven dollars.
-At Yum Yum Bangkok (a place with several branches in Hell’s Kitchen) you can get a nice lunch deal for $6.95.
-Puff Cha is a great choice for when you’re on a budget as well.
-Do try their famous curry puffs, yummy!
+At Yum Yum Too (a place with several branches in Hell’s Kitchen) you can get a nice lunch.

 Whole Foods Market